-- (e) an order that the Councillor is removed, or must resign, from a position representing the local government, other than the office of Councillor, for example, the Councillor is ordered to resign from an appointment representing the local government on a State board or committee - (f) an order that if the Councillor engages in the same type of conduct again, it will be treated as misconduct - (g) an order that the Councillor reimburse the local government for all or some of the costs arising from the Councillor's inappropriate conduct. - (6) When making an order, the Council may consider any previous inappropriate conduct of the Councillor, and any allegation made in the investigation that was admitted, or not challenged and that the local government is reasonably satisfied is true. - (7) A local government may not make an order under section 31(5)(c), (d), (e) or (f) in relation to a person who is no longer a Councillor. - (8) The subject Councillor and where relevant the complainant Councillor, must be invited back into the place where the meeting is being held once a decision has been made and the Chairperson must advise them of the details of the decision - (9) The Chairperson must ensure the meeting minutes reflect the resolution made.
+- (e) an order that the Councillor is removed, or must resign, from a position representing the local government, other than the office of Councillor, for example, the Councillor is ordered to resign from an appointment representing the local government on a State board or committee - (f) an order that if the Councillor engages in the same type of conduct again, it will be treated as misconduct - (g) an order that the Councillor reimburse Council for all or some of the costs arising from the Councillor's conduct breach. - (7) The subject Councillor and where relevant the complainant Councillor, must be invited back into the place where the meeting is being held once a decision has been made and the Chairperson must advise them of the details of the decision and if relevant any orders made by resolution. - (8) The Chairperson must ensure the meeting minutes reflect the resolution and any orders made.
+A notice must be given to the Independent Assessor as soon as practicable about the decision and the reasons for the decision and if an order is made under section 150AH the details of the order.

-32 Prescribed conflicts of interest
+34 Prescribed conflicts of interest